Best Signature Food in Every U.S. State

 Peaking in late July to mid-August, the coveted berries can be picked by hand in Montana's mountains.

-Best runza in Nebraska: Its namesake restaurant, Runza, which has 78 locations throughout the state
+Location: The namesake restaurant that has 78 locations throughout the state

 Yes, yes, we know: Buffet isn’t a food.
 But why pick just one food when, in Nevada, you can so easily have them all?